rishitaa25/rishitakollu/README.md

 <p>

-Develop public-sector data products using R and Python by transforming, cleaning, and analyzing large administrative datasets.
 Build automated data-processing workflows, generate county- and statewide-level reports, and contribute to dashboards and visualization tools used by researchers and community partners.

 Projects include data automation, geographic reporting, census-based analyses, and interactive reporting for statewide initiatives supporting education and early childhood programs.